lchen198/wypyplus/README.md

 cd wypy_wiki

-python -m CGIHTTPServer 8000 # if you only have python 2 python3 -m http.server --bind localhost --cgi 8000 # if you have python 3
+python -m CGIHTTPServer 8000 # if you only have python 2 Or python3 -m http.server --bind localhost --cgi 8000 # if you have python 3

 Open this url in your browser
 http://127.0.0.1:8000/cgi-bin/wypyplus
 ```

-Since the wypyplus file is just a cgi script, you can use any web server to host it.
+Since the wypyplus file is just a cgi script, you can also use any web server to host it.

 The UI should be fairly self-explanatory.
 * Click the ? mark after a CamelCased word to create a new page.